prof-gamble/MVI-Pipeline-Tools/Pipeline Tool Readme.txt

 (3) Add the .py file to the same directory that the export images and their xml files reside.
 (4) Run the python file from that same path or directory.

-Pro Tip: On my PC, I made a shortcut key that opens a terminal window from any directory/folder that I have selected in Finder(Mac) or FileExplorer(Windows).
+Usability Tip: On my PC, I made a shortcut key that opens a terminal window from any directory/folder that I have selected in Finder(Mac) or FileExplorer(Windows).

-At the terminal window:  python pipeline_jpg_v2.py
-It takes 5-20seconds to run depending on how many images.
+At the terminal window:  python pipeline_jpg_v4_nofill.py It takes 5-20seconds to run depending on how many images.

 =============================
-Contact: egamble@us.ibm.com  for help.
+Contact: gamblee@wfu.edu  for help.